 I spotted one shop which had groceries and day to day items, a small departmental store.
 However, the homestay was located on a climb and I didn’t get to roam in the village which was settled on the ground.
 I had no idea what I would get to eat in Shangarh.
 Moreover, it was an overnight journey and I had only snacks in my bag, a pack of biscuits and chips which I ate on the way, and nothing else.

 After reaching Snowline homestay, I took a shower and came out to explore the village and its serenity.
 I reached the place where the cab dropped me as there was one food joint but it was closed.
 I searched around but found nothing.
 And I was starving.
 I found a small departmental store and asked who told me that there was one café out of the village at a distance of half an hour or something.

 Place to eat in Shangarh – Mountain View Café

 It was already getting dark.
 The shop owner told me the way to the café and I started heading on the same.
 I was damn hungry and was a bit disappointed to find no place to eat in Shangarh.
 But it was cool, the place was beautiful far beyond my imagination.
-After walking for some time, I finally saw Mountain View Café which was located on the road itself.
+After walking for some time, I finally saw the Mountain View Café which was located on the road itself.
 And then I realized I saw this café while I was in the cab heading to the village.

 This small café with a sitting of around 8 to 10 people had picturesque views in the backdrop.
-Imagine apple trees, snow-cloud mountains, misty ambience and a bowl of hot Maggi.
+Imagine apple trees, snow-cloud mountains, misty ambiance, and a bowl of hot Maggi.
 Yeah!
 That’s what I experienced at this café.
 When I entered inside, I was greeted by an energetic smile of the owner.